 The results of the survey were statistically analyzed using SPSS to determine how birth order may affect academic and social success in college.
 There were 505 responses to the survey from undergraduate students at Syracuse University.
 It was found that only-borns and middle-borns who have the same gender as all of their siblings held the lowest scores for academic and social success.
 It was also found that these two populations were least likely to view their birth orders favorably.
 These findings were then used to discuss potential challenges facing these college students and to explore how social workers can use this study about birth order to address these problems.
 Knowledge and understanding of birth order and its effects may help social workers address unmet needs or disadvantages that children may be experiencing as a result of their sibling and gender roles.
 Having a better understanding of the relationship between birth order and academic and social success can help social workers address unmet needs of children in order to give them the tools to enjoy positive college experiences.

 Nissenbaum, Jessica, "Birth Order and the Academic and Social Success of College Students" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 185.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.